5 Crowdfunding Mistakes You Can Avoid

 While you should work in the beginning to have a great launch and share the campaign as wide and far as possible, you will likely plateau after your first week or so.
 This is why you must continually push and promote your campaign throughout the limited timeframe of your campaign.
 You must think of this as a constant push for a set period of time to reach your goals.

-People also miss out on the natural urgency that is created at the end of a campaign.
-It is a great time to say, “This is your last chance to make this happen,” while capitalizing on and highlighting the existing success of your campaign.
+People also miss out on the natural urgency created at the end of a campaign.
+This is a great time to say, “This is your last chance to make this happen,” while capitalizing on and highlighting the existing success of your campaign.

 We hope this list of mistakes will help you to run a stronger crowdfunding campaign!
 We’re here to help every step of the way on our crowdfunding platform, as we provide one-on-one project coaching to help you develop a crowdfunding strategy and campaign that works.
 Our personalized support has resulted in a 91% success rate for our campaigns, way above the average success rate.

-We have worked to make our platform user-friendly, so that rural towns of 300 people to thriving cities with 700,000 citizens can use our tools to build vibrant communities.
+We have worked to make our platform user-friendly so that rural towns of 300 people and thriving cities with 700,000 citizens can use our tools to build vibrant communities.

 Crowdfunding remains a wonderful tool to get people connected to what you do, create a vested donor base for your organization’s future, and raise money for your work or cause.